inaimathi/langnostic/resources/posts/antler--day-09.md

 - Not everyone wants to grow.
 At all.
 Some people just want to solve the problem in front of them and not think particularly further
 - Big pharma is most interested in de-risking potential drugs (they frequently don't research lesser known molecules themselves, but are very happy to license appropriate tech from smaller labs once those labs have done groundbreaking work)
 - Computational chemists are rare and extremely expensive, so getting one on your board is a pretty strong signal
-- Keep in mind that if you've got a lot of calls that you got from a particular platform listing, that platform be affected by selection bias
+- Keep in mind that if you've got a lot of calls that you got from a particular platform listing, that platform may be affected by selection bias
 - Parents mostly don't want to hear feedback or get help, they mostly just want reassurance (that they're doing ok, or that they're not the only ones facing a particular problem)
 - The kids are alright
 - A couple groups re-derived ["Awkward Silence" and "Tell me more"](https://slatestarcodex.com/2016/07/12/34/)